 Frankly, I wasn’t a fan of being on social media at the time (plus, I had kids at home and that was stressful enough).

 While I am totally behind our teachers, it was extremely stressful.
-I work from home, and kids were home.
+I work from home, and the kids were home.
 I had to adjust what I was able to get done and just deal with the sudden chaos.
 It also reminded me to get my stuff together before the summer.

 While I tried to keep my frustrations with the capitol, it was hard not to let some frustrations leak into my feelings about school and towards the district.
 I’ll be honest.